Juan José Linz

-Juan José Linz Storch de Gracia (24 December 1926 – 1 October 2013) was a Spanish sociologist and political scientist specializing in comparative politics.
-He was Sterling Professor Emeritus of Sociology and Political Science at Yale University and an honorary member of the Scientific Council at the Juan March Institute.
+Juan José Linz Storch de Gracia (24 December 1926 – 1 October 2013) was a German-born Spanish sociologist and political scientist specializing in comparative politics.
+From 1961 he was Sterling Professor Emeritus of Sociology and Political Science at Yale University and later also an honorary member of the Scientific Council at the Juan March Institute.
 He is best known for his work on authoritarian political regimes and democratization.

-Biography
+Early life and education

 Linz was born in Bonn, Germany in 1926.
 His mother, of Spanish origin, returned with him to Spain in 1932.
 He graduated with a degree in law and political science from the Complutense University of Madrid in 1947.
 He moved to New York in 1950 and was awarded a doctorate in sociology from Columbia University in 1959.
 He took classes with sociologists Robert K. Merton, Paul Lazarsfeld, Robert Staughton Lynd, and Kingsley Davis.
 He worked closely with Seymour Martin Lipset.
-He wrote a 900 page dissertation consisting on "The Social Bases of West German Politics".
+He wrote a 900 page dissertation on "The Social Bases of West German Politics".

 Linz became a professor at Columbia University in 1961 and remained in the faculty until 1969.
 After a brief stay in Spain to help develop courses for the new Autonomous University of Madrid, he returned to the United States and became a professor at Yale in 1969.
-He remained at Yale the rest of his life.

-Linz was a founding member of the International Sociological Association’s (ISA) Committee of Political Sociology (CPS), along with Lipset, Raymond Aron, Shmuel Eisenstadt, and Stein Rokkan; and was President of the CPS in 1971-1979).
-He also served as President of the Council for European Studies (1973-1974) and President of the World Association of Public Opinion Research (1974-1976).
-He was a member of ISA's Executive Committee (1974-1982) and its Scientific Committee (1974-1978).
+He remained at Yale the rest of his life.He was a founding member of the International Sociological Association's (ISA) Committee of Political Sociology (CPS), along with Lipset, Raymond Aron, Shmuel Eisenstadt, and Stein Rokkan; and was President of the CPS in 1971–1979).
+He served as President of the Council for European Studies (1973–1974) and President of the World Association of Public Opinion Research (1974–1976).
+He was a member of ISA's Executive Committee (1974–1982) and its Scientific Committee (1974–1978).

 As a professor, Linz supervised 65 dissertations.
-His students include Alfred Stepan, Richard Hamilton, Kenneth Erickson, Arturo Valenzuela, Ezra Suleiman, Jan T. Gross, John Stephens, Robert Fishman, Houchang Chehabi, Miguel A. Centeno, and Jeff Miley.
+His students include Alfred Stepan, Arturo Valenzuela, Jan T. Gross, Houchang Chehabi, and Miguel A. Centeno.

+Personal life

 Linz was married to Rocío de Terán.

-Linz died, aged 86, in New Haven, Connecticut.
+On 1 October 2013, Linz died, aged 86, in New Haven, Connecticut.